One, two, three, four - give your algebra class a hip-hop beat score!

 Be inspired by several schools across the country that are using hip-hop to their fullest advantage to boost test scores and enhance the overall learning experience for students.

 Los Angeles Academy in California is just one of the schools incorporating hip-hop into their curriculum.
 One of the award-winning math teachers at the school, LaMar Queen, uses rap and hip-hop music to help students understand complex algebra concepts.
 Queen believes that music makes it more comfortable for students to participate in class and helps them remember the challenging material, according to a report in Take Part.

 In this video, a teacher explains how hip-hop taught her students to think critically.

 Hip Hop in Philadelphia

-A Philadelphia organization, known as Art Sanctuary, has developed the Hip Hop 101 Curriculum Guide for teachers.
-This guide incorporates learning activities, academic standards and basic background information on hip hop music and culture.
-The organization believes that their curriculum will help educators and students alike better understand and appreciate the role hip hop has played in our country's history, according to a report on The Notebook
+A Philadelphia organization, Art Sanctuary, developed the Hip Hop 101 Curriculum Guide for teachers.
+This guide incorporates learning activities, academic standards, and basic background information on hip-hop music and culture.
+The organization believes that its curriculum will help educators and students alike better understand and appreciate the role hip-hop has played in our country's history, according to a report on The Notebook.

 Finding Music Careers in Portland